 If you’re not already GDPR compliant, you’re probably not going to get there by May 25.
 But you can make a start, and most experts believe EU regulators will look kindly upon companies that make a good-faith effort (especially outside of the EU).

 The best way to start is to take a look at your marketing practices and identify areas where you may be non-compliant.

 Figure out what data you have and where it is

 The GDPR requires you to know what data you have, where it’s located, and, in addition, who has access to it.
 The law also guarantees EU residents/citizens the right to request a copy of their data, which they can then use to correct inaccuracies or even take to a competitor if they’re not happy with your service.
 They also have the “right to be forgotten,” which means that, upon request, you have to delete all of their information.

-The last thing you want is to be unable to accommodate a consumer request that’s guaranteed by the GDPR.
+The last thing you want is to be unable to accommodate a consumer request that the GDPR guarantees.
 If somebody wants to know what data you have on them, and you can’t provide an answer because you don’t know where their data is, they can file a complaint.

 Decide what data you really need

 Many businesses have taken a “more is better” approach to customer data.
 After all, you might need it someday…right?

 If that’s been your approach, it’s time to reassess.
 Between data breaches and regulations like the GDPR, every data point represents both risk and opportunity — and it’s your job to find the sweet spot.

 - The more personally identifiable data you have on a consumer, the more damaging a data breach can be.